rlancaste/stellarsolver/README.md

 ## Results:
  - Goal 1 was partially completed when I got the program set up and ready for testing in February 2020.
 Now testing should continue so that we can see what parameters are needed, what makes it more efficient, and how to make it better.
  - Goal 2 was completed in March 2020, but some changes might yet be made.
 Astrometry and Sextractor are now fully integraded for Linux and Mac Computers and no external configuration files are needed anymore.
 Netpbm and Python are not required either.
- - Goal 3 is ongoing.  by the end of March 2020, I do have it compiling on Windows at least with the MinGW compiler.
-And on Windows it is solving images successfully as long as you specify the scale and a starting RA/Dec for the search.
+ - Goal 3 is ongoing.  by the end of March 2020, I had it compiling on Windows at least with the MinGW compiler.
+As of April 2nd, I have it compiling in the MSVC compiler.
+And on Windows it is solving images successfully just like on Mac and Linux.

 # Setting up the program for testing.